MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> In Multiple Instance Learning (MIL), models are trained using bags of instances, where only a single label is provided for each bag.
 A bag label is often only determined by a handful of key instances within a bag, making it difficult to interpret what information a classifier is using to make decisions.
 In this work, we establish the key requirements for interpreting MIL models.
 We then go on to develop several model-agnostic approaches that meet these requirements.

 ## Open-World Learning

+- Open-Set Semi-Supervised Object Detection. [[paper]](https://arxiv.org/abs/2208.13722) [[code]](https://ycliu93.github.io/projects/ossod.html)
+  - Yen-Cheng Liu, Chih-Yao Ma, Xiaoliang Dai, Junjiao Tian, Peter Vajda, Zijian He, Zsolt Kira.
+  - Key Word: Open-Set Semi-Supervised Learning; Object Detection.
+  - <details><summary>Digest</summary> We first find the existing SSOD method obtains a lower performance gain in open-set conditions, and this is caused by the semantic expansion, where the distracting OOD objects are mispredicted as in-distribution pseudo-labels for the semi-supervised training.
+To address this problem, we consider online and offline OOD detection modules, which are integrated with SSOD methods.

 - Detecting the unknown in Object Detection. [[paper]](https://arxiv.org/abs/2208.11641)
   - Dario Fontanel, Matteo Tarantino, Fabio Cermelli, Barbara Caputo.
   - Key Word: Open-Set Detection; Discovery of Unknown Class.